nashville-software-school/server-side-python-curriculum/chapters/PYTHON_INTRO.md

 * Can take an argument, or arguments
 * Available to you with no strings attached..
 Use right out of the box
-* Performs an _action_..
+* Performs an _action_.
 It goes out and tries to _do_ something.
 Verb!!

 _Methods_ are pretty much the same thing..
-Except they _are strings attached_.
+Except they _are attached to another object_.
-They are actions specific to something else.
+They are actions specific to an object.

 As an example..
 ```